J5Wood/sweater-bot/README.md

 # Sweater Bot

-Simple scraper to check for availability of a disney store sweater.
+Simple scraper to check for the availability of a disney store sweater.

 ## License